How to Account for Personal Cash Loan to Business

 Interest earned on personal cash loans to a business is taxable as ordinary income for the individual.
 The individual must report the interest income on their personal tax return.

-Read More How can i get more loan for a business
+Read More How to calculate interest on car loan for home business

 **Business Taxes:**